 Meetings of the board of directors are held in person, unless the board decides that members may participate by electronic means and such participation is compatible with the members carrying out their duties.
 Certain defined duties may be dealt with by written procedure if the decision to do so has been made in advance.
 However, any member of the board of directors or of the management board may demand an oral discussion.
+As is the case with the general meetings, cf. above, the current COVID-19 pandemic will most likely push for more board meetings to be held by electronic means.

-Depending on size, market cap, and area of industry, listed companies have a variety of committees, typically composed of fractions of the board of directors.
+Depending on size, market cap, and area of industry, listed companies have a variety of committees, typically composed of parts of the board of directors.
 While audit committees are required by accounting laws, other committees such as nomination, remuneration and risk committees are established on a voluntary basis and by reference to corporate governance recommendations.